PMST, Short Course, Postgraduate Qualifications

 The Back to Basics in Pharmacovigilance course is one of the three DSRU courses which comprise the Drug Safety Surveillance module of the PMST and can be used by pharmaceutical physicians as part of that training if required.
 This course is also one of the three compulsory units from our PgC/PgD in Pharmacovigilance run in collaboration with the University of Portsmouth.

-The in-person session of this course will proceed with a minimum number of participants.
-Should this number not be reached the registered participants will be notified at least three weeks prior to the course.
+The in-person session of this course will only proceed when a minimum number of participants is met.
+Should this number not be reached, the registered participants will be notified at least three weeks prior to the course.